 - maintaining communication with the client in-between on-site visits

-All consultants also write short articles that are helpful to educators, called E-Hints, which can be found here.
-These are short, easy-to-read messages that educators will find relevant to their school improvement processes.
-Additionally, consultants and office staff meet together monthly to communicate about current situations and to collaborate on plans and actions.
+Additionally, consultants and office staff meet together regularly to communicate about current situations and to collaborate on plans and actions.

 Requirements for the position: